AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/README.md

 # RB5_Robotics_Tutorials Github Pages

-For visitors, visit our site at https://autonomousvehiclelaboratory.github.io/RB5_Robotics_Tutorials/.
+We created a set of Robotics tutorials for the RB5 Robotics developent platform from Qualcomm.
+You can visit these tutorials on https://autonomousvehiclelaboratory.github.io/RB5_Robotics_Tutorials/.
+This repository is for hosting the source code and posts.

 ## Site maintain

-The source code and posts are in branch hexo-source.
+The source code and posts are in branch [hexo-source](https://github.com/AutonomousVehicleLaboratory/RB5_Robotics_Tutorials/tree/hexo-source).
 The deployed site is in branch gh-pages.

 ### How to add posts